Radioactive Waste Management

 France's 2006 waste law says that HLW disposal must be "reversible", which was clarified in a 2015 amendment to mean guaranteeing long-term flexibility in disposal policy, while “retrievable” referred to short-term practicality.
 France, Switzerland, Canada, Japan and the USA require retrievability, and that is policy also in most other countries, though this presupposes that in the long-term, the repository would be sealed to satisfy safety requirements.

 The measures or plans that various countries have in place to store, reprocess and dispose of used fuel and wastes are described in Appendix 3: National Policies and summarised in the following Table.
-Storage and disposal options are described more fully in Appendix 2.
+Storage and disposal options are described more fully in the paper on Storage and Disposal of Radioactive Wastes.

 Waste management for used fuel and HLW from nuclear power reactors